Home > Moving > City Guides > Safe, Affordable Neighborhoods in Las Vegas

 • Perfect For: Singles, young professionals, families, retirees

-Located in the northwest corner of the metro, this Las Vegas neighborhood is noted for its family-friendly atmosphere, abundance of all-ages activities, and affordable single-family homes.
+Located in the northwest corner of the metro, Centennial Hills is a safe Las Vegas neighborhood noted for its family-friendly atmosphere, abundance of all-ages activities, and affordable single-family homes.
 People moving to Las Vegas in search of the quieter side of the city will appreciate Centennial Hills’ distance from The Strip—which, at 28 minutes away, is close enough to visit for a night on the town, but far enough away that Centennial Hills residents can easily avoid tourists.
-This inexpensive Las Vegas neighborhood is also great for dog lovers, as it has two designated dog parks, as well as dog-friendly businesses like Metro Pizza.
+This inexpensive Las Vegas neighborhood is also great for dog lovers, as it has two designated dog parks—as well as dog-friendly businesses like Metro Pizza.

 Things to Do in Centennial Hills

-Shoot some hoops, skateboard, or play a game on the roller hockey rink at Mountain Ridge Park.
+Practice your baseball skills, skateboard, or play a game on the roller hockey rink at Mountain Ridge Park.
 Take fitness classes, swim laps in the pool, or pump some iron at the Centennial Hills YMCA.
-Enroll in a session yourself or volunteer your service toward horse therapy programs at Spirit Therapies.
+Browse through a variety of novels, join arts and crafts groups, or take your kiddos to Storytime at the Centennial Hills Library.
 Head to Shall We Play? and try your hand at a public board game tournament.
 Enjoy the Las Vegas weather as you let Fido run free at the Centennial Hills Dog Park.
 Get some retail therapy at local shopping centers like Centennial Center, Centennial Gateway, and Centennial Crossroads.
-Wake up right with a fresh, delicious pastry like a Fried Brionut at Blooming Buns Bakehouse.
-Build your own box of cereal or have a Churros Waffle at the world’s No. 1 cereal bar, The Cereal Killerz.
-Spice things up with Salmon Green Curry or Crispy Duck Curry at Lemon Grass & Lime.
-Or savor amazing Mediterranean flavors like Fire Grilled Lamb Chops at Market Grille Cafe.
+Wake up right with a fresh, delicious pastry like a Fried Brionut or classic Beignut with an OatChata to drink at Blooming Buns Bakehouse.
+Build your own box of cereal or have a Churros Waffle or Poppin Pebblez Poptart Shake at the world’s No. 1 cereal bar, The Cereal Killerz.
+Spice things up with Salmon Green Curry, Tom Yum Soup, or Crispy Duck Curry at Lemongrass & Lime.
+Or savor amazing Mediterranean food in Vegas by ordering the Lamb Chops, Baked Ziti, or a Falafel Wrap at Market Grille Cafe.

 Search Form Find an Extra Space Storage facility near you